Tucson, AZ · HVAC, Plumbing & Electrical

 Typical deal sizes for Tucson contractors

 A two-truck plumbing shop pulling $80K/month in summer deposits typically qualifies for $40K to $80K at a 1.25 to 1.35 factor.
-Funded in 24 to 48 hours after documents clear.
+Typically funded in 24 to 48 hours after documents clear.
 Use it to stock condensers, hire a third tech, or take on the $15K commercial bid you'd otherwise turn down because the buyer wants net-45 terms.

 A larger electrical contractor doing $250K to $400K/month can step into a $150K to $300K advance, often at a tighter factor because volume and history derisk the position.
 Repayment runs eight to twelve months on those — the upside being you've banked the season's profit before the slowdown hits.